ozkary/ai-engineering/python/code_generation/README.md

 ### Run the code

-After configuring your environment and downloading the code, we can run the code from a terminal by typing the following command:
+After configuring your environment and downloading the code, we can run the code from a terminal by typing the following command from the project folder:

 > 👍 Make sure to enter your repo name and label your issues with either user-story or any other label you would rather use.